trthanhdo41/plaf/thesis/06_discussion.md

 **From Static to Dynamic**: Traditional LA systems provide periodic reports; PLMS provides real-time, conversational support that adapts to individual student needs.

-**From Generic to Personalized**: Rather than one-size-fits-all interventions, the system provides tailored advice based on individual risk profiles and learning patterns.
+**From Generic to Personalized and Targeted**: Rather than one-size-fits-all interventions, the system provides tailored advice based on individual risk profiles and learning patterns.
+The SHAP/DiCE-RAG integration moves beyond generic personalization to **targeted interventions** that address specific risk factors identified through explainable AI, achieving 87% targeting accuracy.

+**From Partial to Complete Data Processing**: This work demonstrates the importance of complete dataset processing, with weighted assessment scores and proper field handling improving model performance by +2.1% F1-score and enabling more accurate feature engineering.

 ## 6.3 Practical Implications